When a Transfer Becomes Necessary

 After the hearing held pursuant to subsection C of this section, the court in this state shall enter an order authorizing the guardian or another appropriate person to petition for guardianship in the other state if the court in this state finds all of the following: 1.
 The incapacitated person is physically present in or is reasonably expected to move permanently to the other state.
 2. An objection to the transfer has not been made or, if an objection has been made, the objector has not established that the transfer would be contrary to the interests of the incapacitated person.
 3. Plans for care and services for the incapacitated person in the other state are reasonable and sufficient.

-A.R.S. § 14-12301(D)The court will not approve a transfer unless it is satisfied that the person's care will continue without interruption.
-If anyone objects, the burden falls on the objector to show the transfer would harm the incapacitated or protected person.
+A.R.S. § 14-12301(D)The court will not approve a transfer unless it is sure care will continue.
+If anyone objects, that person must show the transfer would cause harm.

 Finalizing the Transfer